 With so many routes and itineraries to take in the magnificent Sagarmatha – as she’s known in Nepal – it can be somewhat daunting to narrow down which experience is best for you.
 And let's be honest, with a sight this breathtaking, it's not uncommon to want to experience it more than once.

-So, for those planning to see Mount Everest but unsure of where to start, this guide will take you through eleven best ways to conquer the region.
-From a short taste tester with magnificent views, to a more immersive experience – such as a three week traverse in the Everest region – find your right trek below for an experience that will deliver memories to last a lifetime.
+So, for those planning to see Mount Everest but still need to figure out where to start, this guide will take you through the eleven best ways to soak in the region.
+From a short taste tester with magnificent views to a more immersive experience – such as a three week traverse in the Everest region – find your right trek below for an experience that will deliver memories to last a lifetime.

 The ‘easy’ way: Everest Trek

 This short 12-day trek is an introduction to the villages and culture of the Sherpa people; explore the colourful markets of Namche Bazaar, marvel at the famous Thyangboche monastery (the spiritual heart of the Khumbu region), and visit Khunde and Khumjung villages where Sir Edmund Hillary established the region’s first hospital and school through the Himalayan Trust.

 Following established trails, you will view many of the world’s highest peaks, including the emblematic summit of Everest.
 The Everest Trek departs between October and May – view trip details.